nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [d/BIRTHDATE]`

+* The name must contain only alphanumeric characters.
+* The date of birth must be given in YYYY-MM-DD format.
+It cannot be a date in the future.

 Examples:
 * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` - Adds a Participant whose name is
   John Doe with given phone number, email and address to the Participant list.